Flat 60% off

 India Rupee

-What is OSI Model and 7 Layers in OSI model
+What is OSI Model and Its 7 Layers?

 Share

-The OSI (Open Systems Interconnection) model defines a networking framework to implement protocols in different layers.
+OSI stands for Open Systems Interconnection.
+The OSI model defines a networking framework to implement protocols in different layers.
 It's a key concept to understand the fundamentals of IT infrastructure and essential network communications.

-The OSI (Open Systems Interconnection) Model is a framework that helps understand how different networking protocols work together to enable communication over networks.
-Developed in the late 1970s by the International Organization for Standardization (ISO), it was created to standardize networking functions and promote interoperability between various systems.
+The OSI Model is a framework that helps understand how different networking protocols work together to enable communication over networks.
+Developed in the late 1970s by the International Organization for Standardization (ISO), to standardize networking functions and promote interoperability between various systems.

 The OSI Model divides the communication process into seven layers, each with specific responsibilities.
 This separation allows for easier troubleshooting and development of networking technologies.
 By defining clear roles for each layer, the OSI Model helps ensure that devices from different manufacturers can communicate effectively.